tannergaucher/portfolio-site-old/site/src/content/posts/2019/introduction-to-data-structures-for-interviews/index.md

 - Slow inserts
 - Slow deletes (because when inserting / deleting from the middle, must shift everything over)

+> #### Strings and space complexity
+>
+> Strings are not mutable.
+If you change a string, you're really copying to a new string with that change.
+This has space complexity implications.
+If you're trying to do something in constant space, you can't use a strings.
+When working with strings, it's often better to split into array and manipulate using array methods.

 ## Trees and heaps